awootton/knotfreeiot/docs/_site/index.md

 This token is only good for a couple of connections and will expire soon so check back here later for personalized tokens.

 See the mqtt example [here](https://github.com/awootton/knotfreeiot/blob/master/clients/mqttclient.py).

+There are a cluster of Libra Acceptor nodes.
+Libra clients can connect on port 8000.

 <div id = "atwheader" >
 - Alan Tracey Wootton -